Please Note: The opening hours of individual retailers within Thurles Shopping Centre may vary.

 Funeral Arrangements.

-For those unable to attend Mass for baby James, same can be viewed, streamed online HERE.
+For those persons who are unable to attend the funeral service for Mr McLouglin, same can be viewed streamed live online, HERE.

-The extended Doyle family wish to express their appreciation for your understanding at this difficult time and have made arrangements for those wishing to send messages of condolence, to use the link shown HERE.
+The extended McLouglin and Fitzgerald families wish to express their appreciation for your understanding at this difficult time, and have made arrangements for those persons wishing to send messages of condolence, to use the link shown HERE.

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.AcceptRead More